Common Sense Approach to Chemical Accident Prevention Proposed Rule

 - eliminate unnecessary burdens placed on facilities where there is not specific data available to show that the current RMP rule would reduce or has reduced accidental releases.

-EPA will accept comments on this proposal (Docket ID No.: EPA-HQ-OLEM-2025-0313) through April 10, 2026.
+EPA has extended the comment period and will accept comments on this proposal (Docket ID No.: EPA-HQ-OLEM-2025-0313) through May 11, 2026.

 Public Hearing